sainiaaryan02-del/AI-Recruiter/README.md

-# AI Candidate Ranking System
+# AI Candidate Discovery & Ranking System
-### Redrob Hackathon Intelligent Candidate Discovery & Ranking
+### Redrob Hackathon for Intelligent Candidate Discovery & Ranking

-> Ranks candidates the way a great recruiter would — not by matching keywords, but by understanding who genuinely fits.
+> Ranks candidates the way a great recruiter would not by matching keywords, but by understanding who genuinely fits.

 ---